 Sea Power: The U.S. Navy and Foreign Policy

-The U.S. Navy’s dominance of the world’s oceans has made it an indispensable foreign policy tool as well as a guarantor of global trade, but a mix of challenges is raising difficult questions about its future.
+The U.S. Navy’s dominance of the world’s oceans has made it an indispensable foreign policy tool and a guarantor of global trade, but a mix of challenges is raising difficult questions about its future.

 Like the British Royal Navy more than a century before it, the U.S. Navy has a command of the sea that affords the United States unrivaled international influence.
-For decades, its size and sophistication have enabled leaders in Washington to project American power over much of the earth, during times of both war and peace.
-Yet some experts believe the navy is at a crossroads, facing a set of historic challenges, from budget pressure to China’s naval modernization, that could soon erode its supremacy.
+For decades, its size and sophistication have enabled leaders in Washington to project American power over much of the world, during times of both war and peace.
+Yet, some experts believe the navy is at a crossroads, facing a set of historic challenges, including budget pressure and China’s naval modernization, that could erode its supremacy.

 What are the navy’s advantages?